-V. REVIEW OF CLINICAL EDUCATORS AND LECTURERS
+S. REVIEW OF CLINICAL EDUCATORS AND LECTURERS

-- Persons employed as clinical educators and lecturers are not eligible for tenure and are therefore not classified as "probationary faculty."
+- 1. Persons employed as clinical educators and lecturers are not eligible for tenure and are therefore not classified as "probationary faculty."
 However, all clinical educators and lecturers shall be reviewed by the Department Promotion and Tenure Committee and the Department Chair. - 2.
 The review of clinical educators and lecturers shall be defined by departmental standards in Section IV Guidelines for Faculty Evaluation and Review. - 3.
 Reviews of lecturers and clinical educators will be carried out on the same timetable as those for probationary tenure track faculty in their first year of employment.
-The timetable is found in Section III.
-U. Probationary Review of Tenure Track Faculty. - 4.
-In the event that the semester during which the clinical educator or lecturer is to be reviewed occurs other than during the regular academic year, the chair of the relevant department may arrange with the appropriate college Dean for an alternate review schedule. - Senior clinical educators and senior lecturers are reviewed according to the same timeline above in each second year of their two-year rolling contract. - 6.
+The timetable is found in Section R Probationary Review of Tenure Track Faculty. - 4.
+In the event that the semester during which the clinical educator or lecturer is to be reviewed occurs other than during the regular academic year, the chair of the relevant department may arrange with the appropriate college Dean for an alternate review schedule. - 5.
+Senior clinical educators and senior lecturers are reviewed according to the same timeline above in each second year of their two-year rolling contract. - 6.
+The Department Chair and the Department Promotion and Tenure Committee shall transmit to the appropriate dean (a) a written summary of their respective reviews, and (b) a recommendation regarding the possible future employment of the lecturer or clinical educator by the University.
 The Department Chair and the Department Promotion and Tenure Committee shall also transmit at that time a copy of their respective reviews and a copy of the recommendation to the clinical educator or lecturer involved.
-The Department Chair and the Department Promotion and Tenure Committee shall transmit to the appropriate dean (a) a written summary of letter that contains their respective reviews, and - (b) a recommendation regarding the possible future employment of the lecturer or clinical educator by the University.
-The Department Chair and the Department-Promotion and Tenure Committee shall also transmit at that time a copy of their respective reviews and a copy of the recommendation to the clinical educator or lecturer involved.
 After review, the Dean shall transmit these materials to the PVPAA.

-Faculty Senate; February 3, 2011, March 2, 2017; Longwood College Board of Visitors, July 16, 1982; April 7, 1988, April 23, 1999; Board of Visitors, March 25, 2011.
+References: Faculty Handbook, 1982, 1986; Organization of Teaching Faculty, December 5, 1985; December 4, 1986; March 5, 1987; January 14, 1988; November 10, 1988; Faculty Senate; February 3, 2011; Longwood College Board of Visitors, July 16, 1982; April 7, 1988, April 23, 1999; Board of Visitors, March 25, 2011.

-W. REVIEW OF ADJUNCT AND PART-TIME FACULTY
+T. REVIEW OF ADJUNCT AND PART-TIME FACULTY

 - 1. Persons employed as adjunct faculty and Longwood administrative and professional faculty who are teaching on a part-time basis are not eligible for tenure and are therefore not classified as "probationary faculty."
 However, all adjuncts and part-time faculty shall be reviewed annually by the Department Chair (or her/his designee). - 2.
 Review of adjunct and part-time faculty members is required each year (Fall, Spring, Summer).
 All adjunct and part-time faculty members are evaluated by the Department Chair (or his/her designee) in the first semester that they teach of any given year (Fall, Spring, Summer). - 3.
-The review of the adjunct and part-time faculty shall be limited to a consideration of teaching effectiveness as defined by departmental standards available from the department chair (see Section III.
-R. Criteria for Faculty Evaluation and Review, item I) and of appropriate participation in department activities. - 4.
+The review of the adjunct and part-time faculty shall be limited to a consideration of teaching effectiveness as defined by departmental standards available from the department chair (see Section O. Criteria for Faculty Evaluation and Review, item 1) and of appropriate participation in department activities. - 4.
 The chair shall review adjunct and part-time faculty within his or her department according to the time schedule below.
 The chair shall transmit a dated recommendation letter to the adjunct or part-time faculty member, copied to the appropriate dean.
 Each recommendation letter will include (a) a summary of the chair's review, including the methods used to determine the adjunct's qualifications and suitability, and (b) a recommendation regarding the possible future employment of the adjunct or part-time faculty member by the University in a teaching capacity.